vinlok/vinlok.github.io/_posts/2014-04-23-Python-CheatSheet.md

 ---

 Python is a programming language that lets you work more quickly and integrate your systems more effectively - From python.org.
-Wherever you there is a need of fast prototyping, Python is the most apt candidate.
-While is arguably not a full object oriented language, however, it philosophy of "batties included" makes it one of the most popular language.
+Wherever there is a need of fast prototyping, Python is the apt candidate.
+While it is arguably not a full object oriented language, however, its philosophy of "battries included" makes it one of the most popular language.

 In this blog, we will go through the basics of Python and some of the best practices that I have learned.